AkbarhonAvazkhodjayev/BASIC-REST-API/README.md

 # Basic REST API

-A simple python program that allows you to post, get, delete, put, and create an authorized user using Postman to test the different endpoints.
+A simple python program that allows you to post, get, delete, put, and create an authorized user using Postman.
+These endpoints can be tested through postman.

 ```
 Features: